First Aid: Teeth Injuries

 - Call a dentist.

-- Watch for swelling of the gums, pain, fever, or a change in the color of the tooth.
+- Watch for swelling of the gums, continued pain, a fever, or a change in the color of the tooth.

 If a permanent tooth is chipped or broken: